exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 #### How to push \\(f(t)\\) with R9 swapping

 ###### Memorize your student distributions with and without 10/20/30 R9 students.
 Use the [student calculator](https://conicgames.github.io/exponentialidle/students.html) if needed.
+You will commonly see people refer to this as R9 seaping as a long held name of the strategy.
 1. Wait till \\(f(t)\\) stops growing with students in R9 pushing \\(\tau\\).
 2. Start accel (preferably keep it between prestiges).
 3. Potentially sit here to stack t for bigger \\(\phi_2\\) when you have students in \\(\phi_2\\).
 Only do this when you are near a graduation mark.
 This is not useful if you will not swap into \\(\phi_2\\).